-et->> "point to point distance" - calculating the distance between two points arriving at the block inputs. - er of the trapezoid and the start of the line segment Inputs: "in1" SDT_POINT Point #1. "in2" SDT_POINT Point #2.
-Outputs: "dist" SDT_SCALAR The distance between points in mm. pt-seg distance Meas suring the dist ance between the ce nter of the trapezoid and a vertical line segment Inputs: "in1" SDT_POINT Point. "in2" SDT_SEGMENT Segment.
+• • "point to point distance" - calculating the distance between two points arriving at the block inputs. he distance The between the center r of the trapezoid and the start of the line segment Innuts: "in1" Point #1 inputs. "in2" SDT_POINT Point #2.
+Outputs: "dist" SDT_SCALAR The distance between points in mm. pt-seg distance "point to segment distance" - calculating the distance between a point and a segment arriving at the block inputs.
+Meas uring the dist ance between the ce nter of the trapezoid and a vertical line segment Inputs: "in1" SDT_POINT Point. "in2" SDT_SEGMENT Segment.
 Outputs: "dist" SDT_SCALAR The distance between a point and a segment in mm.